dinghystudio/gatsby-source-cockpit-generic/README.md

 ### Serving remote files / documents (that are not images) #

-To serve assets that are not of an image mime type that Gatsby image recognizes, you need to configure a separate `gatsby-source-filesystem` before the `gatsby-source-cockpit-generic` and create a placeholder file (e.g. `${__dirname}/gatsby-filesystem-placeholder.txt`) which apparently is needed for the `publicURL` attribute to be available:
+To serve assets that are not of an image mime type that Gatsby image recognizes, you need to configure a separate `gatsby-source-filesystem` before the `@dinghystudio/gatsby-source-cockpit-generic` and create a placeholder file (e.g. `${__dirname}/gatsby-filesystem-placeholder.txt`) which apparently is needed for the `publicURL` attribute to be available:

 ```js
 // gatsby-config.js